SAP-samples/teched2024-IN280/exercises/ex3/README.md

 ## Exercise 3.3 Mapping.
-Once data is read from SAP IBP, it has ot be mapped to the database table structure of Snowflake.
+Once data is read from SAP IBP, it has to be mapped to the database table structure of Snowflake.
 In the FETCH and WRITE local sub process, there is a step "MAP IBP to SF".
 It contains a groovy script to map the source and the target.
 One can change this to adapt the payload from SAP IBP to the database structure in Snowflake.
 Amazon S3 bucket is completly agnostic to this payload.
 ```groovy
  try{
         JSONArray results_array = new JSONArray();